September 16, 2019

-Released 45 years ago today, we look at seven tracks that took Marvin Gaye’s ‘Inner City Blues’ in new directions.
+Released nearly 50 years ago, we look at seven tracks that took Marvin Gaye’s ‘Inner City Blues’ in new directions.

 Words: Jack Pepper

-Marvin Gaye was not a visionary, he just described what he saw around him.
-Instead it is an indictment on the widening gulf of inequality, racial instability and social hardship endured throughout America’s urban spaces that his words are as potent and relevant now, 45 years on, as they were when this 7″ was first released.
+Marvin Gaye was not necessarily a visionary, he just described the injustices he witnessed around him.
+Instead it is an indictment on the widening gulf of inequality, racial instability and social hardship endured throughout America’s urban spaces that his words are as potent and relevant now, nearly 50 years on, as they were when this 7″ was first released.

-And they were as potent in 1981, when Gil Scott-Heron spoke of the Siege of New Orleans.
-And ten years later when Q-Tip called politicians “magicians” on Tribe’s ‘Youthful Expression’.
-It is a record covered both for its groove and its message.
+They were as potent in 1981, when Gil Scott-Heron spoke of the Siege of New Orleans, and ten years later when Q-Tip called politicians “magicians” on Tribe’s ‘Youthful Expression’.
+It is a record covered and sampled both for its groove and its message.

 Recorded in March and released in September ’71, Gaye produced the entire track at the studio nicknamed Hitsville USA – Motown’s first headquarters.
 The Tamla record – which topped the R&B charts and gained attention worldwide – also featured as the final track on the seminal What’s Going On – Gaye’s eleventh and most enduring album.